open/close all folders

 - In Penny and Aggie, Aggie tries to get Duane a date with Penny by leaving a note and concert tickets in her locker.
 Unfortunately, Penny walks up to the wrong guy at the concert (the note only gave a vague description to identify the secret admirer, which coincidentally applied to two boys) and doesn't see Duane at all.
 Plus Penny's friend Sarah spots Aggie planting the note, leading her believe that Aggie is a lesbian with a secret crush on Penny.

 - A high-school-era Namir Deiter Valentine's strip had Cedric, whom Tipper was dating at the time, competing with Gabby (her crush on Tipper not yet known to the audience) to see who could leave the more impressive note, bouquet, and chocolates in Tipper's locker.

 - In Cardboard Angel, when Mayuko's friends find out she has a crush on Satoru, they insist she write him a love letter as it is "the way it's done."
 Mayuko is coerced into putting over the top things in it and is forced to try to hand it off to him.
 Unfortunately, Aya intercepts the letter and uses it to publicly humiliate Mayuko.

 - In an episode of The Simpsons, Lisa sends a love note to the school bully Nelson, via Milhouse.
 Thinking that it was Milhouse who is the author of said note, Nelson pummels the crap out of him.

 - In an episode of American Dragon: Jake Long, Spud writes a letter to his crush Stacy.
 Trixie finds it and thinks it's to her from her crush Kyle.
 She goes to the location determined and enters a dark storage locker where Spud is waiting.
 You can see where this is going.

-- An episode of The Fairly Oddparents had Timmy write a love letter to Trixie, but lacks the courage to send it.
+- An episode of The Fairly Oddparents had Timmy write a love letter e-mail to Trixie, but lacks the courage to send it.
 So his parents do it for him.
 Since magic can't interfere with love (including love letters) he has to enter Cyberspace to get it back.